USEPA/Air-Trends-Report/etrends_2017/README.md

 This repository contains the code used throughout the 2017 trends report.

-The repo has been entered into the EPA's Reusable Component Services (RCS) system at: https://ofmpub.epa.gov/sor_internet/registry2/reusereg/searchandretrieve/details/general/9717
+The air trends report repo has been entered into the EPA's Reusable Component Services (RCS) system at: https://ofmpub.epa.gov/sor_internet/registry2/reusereg/searchandretrieve/details/general/9717